omgardner/omgardner.github.io/_posts/2020-09-23-Experiments-With-AWS-and-dashboards.md

 No. Through the process of trying out Mode, I realise that all my required functionality can be done locally.
 Additionally it does not matter if the database is hosted, or if it is serverless (e.g. sqlite).

-- All my data lives on the same computer as my dashboard, so it doesn't make much sense to send it to a cloud database just to
+- All my data lives on the same computer as my dashboard, so it doesn't make much sense to send it to a cloud database just to send it back to the same original pc.

 ---